RohithSivaraj/usermanagement-service/README.md

 ## New task

 this is a new task where i add db.
 Application now working fine.
+Completed